 When people use the word “nature” what they usually mean seems to be “things that happen without people doing things”.
 Notice something?
 Like how arbitrary it is.
 Why would things we do be of any particular importance?
 Why do we so quick to separate humans and nature as if they were two entirely separable things?
 Why are we so special?
 Not only is the concept of nature really arbitrary, it also seems to prove to be rather anthropocentric.

 We build towers, railroads and integrated graphics cards and call these “artificial”.
-Birds make nests, beavers create dams, and termites build complex air conditioning systems for their colonies (check this out) and we call it “natural”.
+Birds make nests, beavers create dams, and termites build complex air conditioning systems for their colonies and we call it “natural”.
 We create cultures, social circles and superstitious beliefs about the world around us and consider them artificial, animals such as bonobos, dolphins and pigeons do all of these things – yet now they are natural.

 So basically, we can take all the events in the universe and we can divide them into two flavours:

 - Events caused by this one species of primate, on a small blue speck orbiting a fairly ordinary star.

 - Everything else.

 Whatever nature is, it clearly isn’t sacred.
 Or at least, it’s a very bizarre thing to hold as sacred.
 The natural order seems to translate to people not doing things.
 Real sacred, real profound, real significant, right?
 Whenever you try to make a point, or argue what people should or should not do, never, ever say anything about how it’s “against nature” or “unnatural”.

 Some people seem to believe, whether tacitly or explicitly, that nature is in some sense intrinsically good.
 This simply is not the case.
 Here’s some low hanging fruit: cyclones, heat waves, greed, a life span of less than thirty, most people dying at childbirth and most of the rest being being killed by each other, or animals.